What it is

 Where to go

 CBT is one of the most widely accessible forms of therapy and is available at most counseling centers.
-Look through your insurance company’s provider directory as a start for finding therapists in your network.
+Additionally, you can look through your insurance company’s provider directory as a start for finding therapists in your network.

 What to expect